golang-leipzig/golang-leipzig.github.io/content/posts/meetup-21-wrapup.md

 * [https://developers.google.com/tech-writing](https://developers.google.com/tech-writing)

-Thanks to [Karl](https://github.com/kstenerud) for the presentation and everyone for dropping by.
+Thanks [Karl](https://github.com/kstenerud) for the presentation and everyone for dropping by.

 ----